 Gateshead Central Library

-Due to the relaxing of Covid-19 restrictions, our libraries will reopen from Monday 12 April for selection of books and computer use.
+Our libraries are open for the selection of books and computer use.
 Our Ring and Read service will still operate and fines for late return of items will not be charged.

 0191 433 8410 (Books)